Felix-Quehl/go-markdown-to-html/README.md

 Its should be somewhat intuitive to understand how its works when you look at the config, templates and the example markdown.
 Or at leased that what i am telling myself to not write documentation.

+Just put your files into the `_content` directory and run the scripts:

 ```bash
 # build
 ./build.sh